MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

     ![Screenshot of Run Script Command.](media/run-script-command/run-script-window.png)

-2. As an example, type the following details against the options displayed:
+2. As an example, enter the following details against the options displayed:

    - **Deployment Order**: Select the deployment order from the dropdown menu.
    - **Executable program**: cmd.exe